danielcor/databento-rs/pmz_implementation_plan.md

 *   **Indicator:** Pre-Market Zone (PMZ).
 *   **Source Logic:** `Tr3ndyPMZ.ts.txt` (ThinkOrSwim script).
 *   **Outcome:** A clear understanding of the PMZ formula and the data needed to compute it.
-*   **Calculate PMZ Boundaries:** Compute the final PMZ high and low values based on the translated logic and the filtered candle data.
+*   **Calculate PMZ Boundaries:** Compute the final PMZ high, low and risk values based on the translated logic and filtered candle data
+*   **output intermediate values** pmh, pml, gap, and lis are intermediate values in the script, please output these for troubleshooting.

 ## 3.5.
 Output Results